Blitzritze/homelab/README.md

 # Homelab
 ASRock N100M motherboard and Cooler Master MWE 600 PSU.
-4 HDDs for NAS storage and one SSD for OS/VM/LXC storage.
+4 HDDs for NAS and one SSD for OS/VM/LXC storage.

 To expand the number of SATA connections, a M.2 to SATA controller with an ASM1166 chip is used.